canopas/flutter-developer-roadmap/README.md

 * [hive](https://pub.dev/packages/hive)

 ### Practical 4.2
+* create a task management app with three screens: a login screen, a task list screen, and a task detail screen.
+The app should allow users to login with   their credentials, view a list of tasks, and view details of each task.
+* Home screen should have list of task with add new task fab button
+* Users can mark tasks as completed or uncompleted.
+* On the click of task it should be redirect to task status screen where it can be edit.
+* On the cell swipe it shows delete option and on it's click that particular task should delete.
+* The app should display a summary of the number of tasks that are completed and uncompleted.
+   - Note
-* Store data in SQLite
+     -  Store data in SQLite
-* Shows the data from SQLite on home screen
+     -  Shows the data from SQLite on home screen
-* Implement CRUD operation with SQLite in above practicle 4.1
+     -  Implement CRUD operation with SQLite

 ### Reference:
 * [Database concepts](https://www.tutorialspoint.com/flutter/flutter_database_concepts.htm) in flutter